b4rt00/cheat_sheets/hmail.md

 Go throught the installer.

-Verify the hmail service is runnning.
+Verify the hMailServer service is running.

 ## Migration
 The hmail server files are stored in `C:\Program File (x86)\hMailServer`.